 - Take a whole family approach to assessments and support, including siblings.
 This should include the provision of respite/short breaks and opportunities for families to take part in activities to overcome the isolation felt by so many.

-- Invest in disabled children’s health and care services through the Comprehensive Spending Review
+- Invest in disabled children’s health and care services through the 2021 Spending Review

 Then There Was Silence also highlights the invaluable role that the voluntary sector has played in supporting children and families during the pandemic.
 It includes recommended steps for charities, funders, and the DCP to take to build on these experiences to continue to help families over the coming period.
 We have also produced a short briefing document on the findings, and one aimed particularly at charities and funders.